Sailesh-Singh/Cloud-Practitioner/Getting Started with Databases/README.md

 ####    Amazon RDS read replicas
 +   Amazon RDS allows you to create a special type of database instance called a read replica from a source database instance.
-+   Elastically scale out beyound the capacity constraints of a single database instance for read-heavy database workloads.
++   Elastically scale out beyond the capacity constraints of a single database instance for read-heavy database workloads.
 +   Create one or more replicas of a given source database instance to increase aggregate read throughput.

 <img src="assets/read replicas.PNG" alt="read replicas" style="height:100%; width:100%">